Okorie Amah

 Director/Principal Investigator

-Okorie Amah is a rural sociologist and environmental scientist whose research integrates ethnography and geospatial analysis to investigate the intersections of cultural heritage, agriculture, and land use in Africa.
-His work examines how rural communities adapt to climate change and negotiate land use transformations, with particular attention to the role of traditions, local knowledge, and socio-cultural practices in shaping environmental responses.
-By combining community-centered inquiry with spatial technologies such as GIS and remote sensing, he explores pathways toward sustainable livelihoods and resilient landscapes.
-Currently, he is working on Land Degradation Neutrality (LDN) and Climate-Smart Agriculture.
+Okorie Amah is a rural sociologist and environmental scientist whose research integrates ethnographic approaches to explore the intersections of agriculture, cultural heritage, environmental governance, and land use in Africa.
+His work examines how rural communities adapt to climate change and navigate land-use transformations, with particular attention to the role of tradition, local knowledge systems, and socio-cultural practices in shaping environmental responses.
+He is currently researching Land Degradation Neutrality (LDN) and Climate-Smart Agriculture, focusing on sustainable pathways for socio-ecological resilience.

 Peace Odoh